OncologyHNJ/crocketa/README.md

 10. [CITATION](#CITATION)

 ## 1. Pipeline configuration
-*CROCKETA* architecture is based on the previously published [Bollito workflow](https://github.com/cnio-bu/bollito) and follows a similar tool configuration and structure.
+*CROCKETA* is based on the previously published [Bollito workflow](https://github.com/cnio-bu/bollito) and follows a similar tool configuration and structure.

 Three input files must be provided to describe data structure, defining desired parameters and path to input files among others:
 * **config.yaml** contains all pipeline parameters.
 * **samples.tsv** contains information on the samples to be analysed, including paths to TCR/BCR sequencing files and (optionally) sample metadata.
 * **units.tsv**: contains information and paths regarding gene expression data files associated with each sample.